kaminiwalunj/OpenAIWorkshop/scenarios/Intro.md

 1. If you see the pop-up **Stay Signed in?**, click **No**

    ![](media/stay-signed-in.png)

-1. If you see the pop-up **You have free Azure Advisor recommendations!**, close the window to continue the lab.

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Cancel** to skip the tour.